EdM44/hydraulics/README.md

 # Description

-The *hydraulics* R package contains functions to 1) describe properties of water, 2) solve the Darcy-Weisbach equation for friction loss through pipes, and 3) plot a Moody diagram.
-The format of functions and solutions are designed to be compatible with the *iemisc* package that includes open channel hydraulics solutions.
+The *hydraulics* R package contains pipe flow functions to 1) describe properties of water, 2) solve the Darcy-Weisbach equation for friction loss through pipes, and 3) plot a Moody diagram.
+Partially-filled pipe solutions are solved with the Manning equation.
+The format of functions and pressure pipe solutions are designed to be compatible with the *iemisc* package, and the open channel hydraulics solutions are modifications of that code.

 # Installation